Target of Opportunity Policies

 OPC ToOs are approved by the Director General, following the recommendations of OPC, together with all the other proposals.

-In both DDT and OPC ToOs should go through a full Phase II in order to prepare the observations as a set of Observation Blocks (OBs) and README instruction file, following the User Support Department ToO procedures (http://www.eso.org/sci/observing/phase2/SMSpecial/TOOObservation.html).
-USD receives, reviews and checks OBs into the repository.
+In both DDT and OPC ToOs, the user goes through a full Phase II in order to prepare the observations as a set of Observation Blocks (OBs) and README instruction file, following the User Support Department ToO procedures (http://www.eso.org/sci/observing/phase2/SMSpecial/TOOObservation.html).
+USD receives, reviews and checks the OBs.
 In the case of OPC ToOs, the coordinates and exposure times of ToO observations are not known.
-Nevertheless, it is very important that OBs are submitted in the usual manner.
-The coordinates and the exposure times can be left blank or set to some default value.
-However, the instrument configurations and modes have to be fully defined and will not be altered by SciOps upon execution.
+Generic OBs have to be submitted that define the instrument configuration (coordinates are left blank).

-In the case of an extremely urgent DDT ToO, the La Silla and Paranal SciOps Departments can give some assistance to the PI by preparing the OBs directly on-line at the telescope.
-This should be an exception.
-The PI must communicate as much as possible of the following information, and must be available for questions before and during the observations.
+In the case of an extremely urgent DDT ToO, the La Silla and Paranal SciOps Departments can give some assistance to the PI in preparing the OBs.
+The PI must prepare the OBs with finding charts with p2demo and use the option 'export OB to OBX'.
+The downloaded folder has to be send to email@example.com.
+The PI must communicate as much as possible the observing strategy and constraints not specified in the OBs, and must be available for questions before and during the observations.

 Activation of a ToO

-As soon as a DDT ToO is approved, it is scheduled for execution as soon as possible.
+As soon as a DDT ToO is approved, it is scheduled for execution.

 Requesters will receive information on the progress of their program by email.
 Notifications are sent each time an update of the status of the trigger is made by the SciOps staff.